NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wondrous Figurine (Rubber Bear).md

 This small, stretchable statuette depicts a bear wearing a tutu and a fez and balancing on a ball slightly larger than its head.

-When activated, it becomes a [[Monster Core/Grizzly Bear|Grizzly Bear]] with similar attire.
+When activated, it becomes a [[3-Rules/Bestiaries/Monster Core/G/Grizzly Bear|Grizzly Bear]] with similar attire.

 The bear remains balanced upon its rubber ball, and is therefore ungainly: it cannot Climb or Swim, has a -10- foot circumstance penalty to its Speed, and is always off-guard.
 If the bear leaves its ball, such as if it is repositioned with forced movement or knocked prone, it immediately reverts to statuette form.